KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_SOD_Analysis.md

 * Modified 7 May 2015 - KF - changed model designation of the repeated measures analysis
 * Modified 8 May 2015 - KF - alterd the repeated measures analysis
 * Modified 9 June 2015 - KF - reran all analyses based on the updated calculations of SOD with the more comprehensive bottle OM data.
+* Modified 12 June 2015 - KF - added analysis of the DO concentration in the bottles.

 ## Purpose